alexmx/Insider/README.md

 #### CocoaPods installation

-In the case you use CocoaPods*, you can as well use it to integrate the library with the next script.
+If you are using **CocoaPods**, you can as well use it to integrate the library by adding the following lines to your `Podfile`.

 ```ruby
 platform :ios, '8.0'